-Prior to assuming her current duties in September 2015, she served as a Senior Policy Analyst at the Federal Housing Finance Agency in the Office of Housing and Regulatory Policy where she focused on project and program management.
+Prior to that she served as Deputy Director of the Single Family Housing Guaranteed Loan Program (SFHGLP) leading high impact policy and procedure implementation along with process improvement, stakeholder engagement, budgeting, and human resources.
+She served as a Senior Policy Analyst at the Federal Housing Finance Agency in the Office of Housing and Regulatory Policy from 2012 to 2015 where she focused on project and program management.
 From 2008 to 2012, she was a Rural Housing Service loan specialist concentrating on lender eligibility, compliance, and program risk management.
 She began her career at the Farmers Home Administration originating and servicing single family housing and farm loans.